Jaffe-/NESizer2/README.md

 #### LED and switch matrices

 These are both pretty standard.
-The LED matrix is a row scan matrix with 8 columns and 5 rows.
-The switch matrix is also a row scan matrix with 8 columns and 3 rows.
+The LED matrix is a column scan matrix with 8 columns and 5 rows.
+The 74HC/HCT573 can source a maximum of 35mA from each pin, so to achieve a 10 mA current through each LED, each column has an NPN transistor to switch a larger current.
+The row latch sinks the current, as each pin there will only receive the 10 mA from each LED in the active column.

+The switch matrix is a row scan matrix with 8 columns and 3 rows.
 The lower five bits of a 74HC573 latch are used to hold the selected LED row, and the upper three bits are used to hold the selected switch row.
 This latch is accessed through the data bus by selecting address 2.

 The LED column is specified by writing to a 74HC573 latch connected to the data bus and selected with address 1.
 (Note that in order to light an LED at row *x* and column *y*, a 1 must be written at bit position *y* in the column latch, while a 0 must be written to bit position *x* of the row latch.
 This is because the column latch is sourcing the current while the row latch is sinking it.)